jolleyjoe/crowdcoin-vue2/README.md

 ```

 ## Notes
+- You will need to include your own addresses/infura API keys in the correct places in the `ethereum` folder

 - The vue equivalent of semantic-ui-react is [semantic-ui-vue](https://semantic-ui-vue.github.io/).
 The `plugins/semantic-ui-vue` file was manually created to integrate the library.